-Branch Lists provided by Head Office are not the equivalent of a Register of Members, as Members may join more than one branch at their discretion.
-The Society is required to comply with the Privacy Act 1988, as are the Branches, therefore Branch Registers or Branch Lists may not be distributed within the Branch or to any group outside the Branch without the Member's permission in writing.
+Some Branches may vote to adopt the Branch Lists provided by Head Office as the Register of Branch Members.
+Branch Member Lists are confidential and are not to be distributed within the Branch or to any group or person outside the Branch without the Member's permission in writing.

-Refer to Section 3.5 Membership Templates for a Register of Members' Template and a Branch Membership Application form.
+Refer to Section 3.5 Membership Templates for a Register of Members.
+A Branch Membership Application template is available under the Branch Library on the ASHS Website.

-Star Tip: All Branch Members must be Financial Members of the Society.
+Star Tip: All Branch Members must be current Financial Members of the Society.